bmmpxf/geoserver/doc/en/user/source/security/auth/index.rst

 * :ref:`OWS <services>` services (such as WFS and WMS)
 * :ref:`REST <rest_overview>` services

 Each set of resources administers authentication in a different way, as described in the following sections.
+To configure the authentication settings and providers, please see the section on :ref:`webadmin_sec_auth` in the :ref:`web_admin`.

 .. toctree::
    :maxdepth: 2